Search Shop

 MAY IPTAY MEMBERS ENTER INTO AN NIL AGREEMENT WITH A STUDENT-ATHLETE?

-Yes, provided the compensation is for actual NIL activity by the student-athlete and not as a recruiting inducement or as a means of paying for athletics participation.
+Yes, provided the compensation an NIL deal is for a valid business purpose by the student-athlete and not as a means of paying for athletics participation.

 IS THERE A NATIONAL SOLUTION?